US STOCKS-Nasdaq, S&P 500 rise on upbeat forecasts from Apple, Amazon | Headlines

 US STOCKS-Nasdaq, S&P 500 rise on upbeat forecasts from Apple, Amazon

-The Nasdaq and S&P 500 indexes rose on Friday, as positive forecasts from Apple and Amazon pointed to resilience in mega-cap companies to survive an economic downturn, with hopes of a less aggressive monetary policy boosting sentiment.
-Apple Inc shares rose 3.4% after the iPhone maker said parts shortages are easing and that demand for iPhones is unceasing despite consumers tightening other spending.
+The Nasdaq and the S&P 500 indexes rose on Friday and were on track for their biggest monthly gain in nearly 20 months, after upbeat earnings updates from Apple and Amazon and on hopes of a less aggressive monetary policy.

-Amazon.com Inc shot up 11.9% after it forecast a jump in third-quarter revenue from bigger fees from its Prime loyalty subscriptions.
-"Big tech has been a mixed bag this earnings season, but Amazon proved that the strong can survive even the toughest environments," said Laura Hoy, equity analyst at Hargreaves Lansdown.
+Mega-cap companies have largely fared better this reporting season and are predicting less impact from the current economic turmoil, allaying investor fears that a potential recession could dent their earnings power.
+By early afternoon, Apple Inc shares gained 2.9% after the company said parts shortages were easing and that demand for iPhones was unceasing despite consumers tightening other spending.

-Meanwhile, investor worries of bigger interest rate increases eased a bit on Thursday after data showed the American economy contracted for the second straight quarter.
-"The Fed is really between a rock and a hard place because are they going to fight inflation or are they going to cave to slower economic growth," said Paul Nolte, portfolio manager at Kingsview Investment Management.
+Amazon.com Inc shot up 11.4% after it forecast a jump in third-quarter revenue from bigger fees from its Prime loyalty subscriptions.
+The S&P 500 technology index was up 0.7% and looked set to record a 12% gain for the month, its biggest since April 2020.

-The S&P 500 energy sector added 3.2%, boosted by shares of Chevron Corp and Exxon Mobil rose 6.8% and 3.6%, respectively, after the oil majors posted record quarterly revenue on the back of soaring crude prices.
-Phillips 66 rose 0.2% after the refiner reported a jump in second-quarter profit, boosted by surging demand for fuel and refined products amid tight supplies.
+Of the 279 S&P 500 companies that have reported earnings so far, 77.8% have exceeded expectations.
+Analysts now expect S&P 500 profits to grow 7.6% for the second quarter, up from their 6.8% projection at the start of the three-month period, according to Refinitiv data.

-Procter & Gamble Co fell 5.0% after predicting full-year earnings below analysts' estimates as the consumer goods giant struggles with surging transportation and commodity costs.
-Advancing issues outnumbered decliners by a 1.30-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.20-to-1 ratio on the Nasdaq.
+The CBOE Volatility index, also know as Wall Street's fear gauge, hit a 3-month low.
+Advancing issues outnumbered decliners by a 1.93-to-1 ratio on the NYSE and by a 1.05-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week high and 32 new lows, while the Nasdaq recorded 25 new highs and 25 new lows.
+The S&P index recorded two new 52-week highs and 33 new lows, while the Nasdaq recorded 42 new highs and 51 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)